In this page

 Students applying for a grant

 ITE Providers are responsible for administering and assessing eligibility of students for incentive grants on behalf of the Welsh Ministers.

 Students can only claim an incentive grant if they:

 - meet the eligibility criteria

 - have made an application by completing the relevant declaration forms

-If students have any queries in relation to their eligibility, applying for a grant or have any queries relating to these grants, they should contact their ITE partnership.
+If students have any queries in relation to their eligibility, applying for a grant or have any queries relating to these grants, they should contact their ITE provider.